 Data Security and Approved Applications

-Tacoma Public Schools is committed to protecting both students and their data when using digital resources.
+Tacoma Public Schools is committed to protecting students and their data when using digital resources

-As part of Tacoma School District software license agreement with Microsoft, the district provides Microsoft Office 365 to all students, including an email address.
-For their safety students are blocked from receiving and sending emails outside the district.
-There are a few exceptions to this block that allow interactions with applications that provide educational resources to the district.
+As part of Tacoma School District software license agreement with Microsoft, the district provides Microsoft 365 to all students, including an email address.
+Elementary and middle school students are blocked from receiving and sending emails outside the district.
+High school students can send and receive external mail to support their academic needs.

 Access to YouTube